ilmanzo/suse_presentations/hackweek22.md

 we can also import an "existing" Containerfile and check it for errors, suggest optimizations and fix security issues

 ---
-## How can it be useful for SUSE ?
+# How can it be useful for SUSE ?

-- Writing declarative YAML is getting more and more common (from Dockerfile to K8s to CI actions, to openQA schedules) but get tedious and error-prone
+###  Writing declarative YAML is getting more and more common (`Dockerfile`,`K8S` definitions, `CI actions`, to `openQA schedules`) but as they grow, they get tedious to maintain and error-prone
-- Having the support of a strong typed compiler and tools helps to increase flexibility and reduce human errors
+- Having the support of a strong typed compiler and tooling helps to increase flexibility, modularity and reduce human errors
-- The tool can be reversed as a **linter**: import/parse an existing declarative definition (provided from customer ?) and give hints about possible optimizations or security issues
+- The library can function as a **linter**: import/parse an existing declarative definition (provided from customer ?) and give hints about possible optimizations or security issues

 ---